 As the air inside an interior space warms up, it begins to rise.
 Eventually, the temperature at ground level will be much cooler than the temperature closer to the ceiling.
 While this may sound like it would be more comfortable to the workers on the ground, this presents several problems.
 First, since that warm air continues to rise, the building’s heating and cooling system must work extra hard to keep pumping temperate air into the space.
 Since the air has nowhere to go, it stagnates and can lead to diminished air quality throughout the space.
 This is stratification, or the separation of air into layers according to temperature.

 Stratified air can carry bacteria, fungal spores, and other disease-causing particles that may cause illness when inhaled.
 Additionally, stale air can damage the structures, machines, and goods stored in a space.
 HVLS fans move the air inside the space and keep things cool so your heating and cooling system won’t have to work as hard.
-Additionally, you can operate many HVLS fans in reverse for the opposite effect, blowing the warm air at the ceiling back down toward the cooler ground level.
+Additionally, you can operate our HVLS fans in reverse for the opposite effect, blowing the warm air at the ceiling back down toward the cooler ground level in the winter to save money.

 Protect Inventory and Your Employees